What are prunes?

 In addition to the linseeds, linoforce contains senna.
 Senna is a herb containing sennosides which gently simulate gut contractions.
 Finally, the addition of frangula bark works in a similar way to senna but has a slightly milder mode of action.

-The pharmacy or doctor is still a go-to option for many people suffering from constipation.
-Prescribed or even over-the-counter laxatives can be severe, unnecessary and are unlikely to have the nice addition of naturally occurring vitamins, minerals and antioxidants.
+Finally, the pharmacy or doctor should still be a last resort for anyone suffering from long-term constipation.
+Prescribed or even over-the-counter laxatives can be severe, unnecessary and are unlikely to have the nice addition of naturally occurring vitamins, minerals and antioxidants, so just beware that these shouldn’t be a long-term solution.
+Should we always assume medications are the way forward?
+Not always; we should be appreciating the products of nature which may well be offering us a just as effective solution!